-aflow-CHULL consists of two different modules. aflow_chull contains the CHull class, which calculates convex hulls, hull energies, distances to the convex hull, and stability criteria.
-An example python script is provided here:

-aflow_chull_plotter provides a Plotter class that can create Jupyter notebooks with convex hull plots.
+aflow-CHULL consists of two different modules. aflow_chull contains the CHull class, which calculates convex hulls, hull energies, distances to the convex hull, and stability criteria. aflow_chull_plotter provides a Plotter class that can create Jupyter notebooks with convex hull plots.

 aflow-XtalFinder is implemented via the XtalFinder class inside the aflow_xtal_finder module.
 It can take a list of files or a directory as input and provide the structure comparison output.
 Single input files can also be compared to the aflow.org repositories and prototype encyclopedia.
 Unique atom decorations can be obtained as well.
-An example python script is provided here: